 10 Stunning Cenotes in Riviera Maya, Mexico You Can’t Miss

-This post may contain affiliate links.
-Read my Disclosure & Privacy policies for more detail.
+Post may contain affiliate links.
+Read my Disclosure & Privacy policies for more details.

-Planning a cenote excursion during your trip to Mexico?
+Are you planning a cenote excursion during your trip to Mexico?
 In this guide, you’ll discover how to get to some of the best cenotes in Riviera Maya & Yucatán!

 Cenotes are natural sinkholes that form when the porous limestone bedrock gives way to reveal underground rivers.